rec/safer/README.rst

           follow_symlinks:
             If true, overwrite the file pointed to and not the symlink

-          use_tempfile:
+          temp_file:
-            If true use a disk file and os.rename() at the end, otherwise cache the writes in memory
+            If true use a disk file and os.rename() at the end, otherwise cache the writes in memory.
+If it's a string, use this as the name of the temporary file, otherwise select one in the same directory as the target file, or in the system tempfile for streams that aren't files.

         The remaining arguments are the same as for built-in ``open()``.